ballerina-platform/ballerina-spec/test/test-framework-spec.md

 #### Errors

-The cases can throw errors at the runtime for following reasons:
+The cases can throw errors at the runtime for the following reasons:

-*   All Cases - If the function is not available in the mocked type
+*   All Cases - If the function is not available in the mocked type:
 *   Case A1
-    *   If function signatures are not equal
+    *   If the function signatures are not equal
-    *   If corresponding functions are not found
+    *   If the corresponding functions are not found
 *   Case A2, Case B2
-    *   If the function has a return type specified
+    *   If the function has a return type specified in it
 *   Case A3, Case B3
-    *   If the the return value does not match the function return type
+    *   If the return value does not match the function return type
 *   Case A4, Case B4
-    *   If the number/type of arguments provided does not match the function return type
+    *   If the number/type of arguments provided do not match the function return type
     *   If the the return value does not match the function signature
 *   Case A5
-    *   If the object does not have a member variable of specified name
+    *   If the object does not have a member variable of the specified name
     *   If the variable type does not match the return value
 *   Case B1
-    *   If function signatures are not equal
+    *   If the function signatures are not equal
     *   If the replacing mock function is not found

 #### Examples